appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_classes/all_classes.rst

 View Class
 """"""""""
 Very often this is the class we use as a super when working with lists in a template.
-The class inherity from the ViewMixin class.
+The class inherit from the ViewMixin class.
 This class gives us the context data, the model we're working with and it is here we set the queryset for the role.
 Further the class has functionality such as hiding the menu by overriding the default value of a boolean variable.
 This makes it easy to prevent a user from accidently clicking out of the current view.